-If you read our top free things to do in Melbourne post, you know that at GAFFL we look to make touring in Australia as affordable as possible.
+If you read our other free things to do posts, you know that at GAFFL we look to make touring in Australia as affordable as possible.
 As Sydney takes up an area of over 12,000 square kilometers, it would be pretty difficult to crowd all of our 'Must See' and ' Free Things To Do' in Sydney in one article.
 So, we decided to break down the Sydney into a two-part series, with this first being about the top things to do in Sydney's coastal area and the following post will be about the top things to do in Sydney's Central Business District .

 For the most part, this itinerary will guide you through the beaches of Sydney.
 You can use google maps to guide yourself as well.
 A straight drive through all the checkpoints will take you about 3 and a half hours.